1982 Belgian Grand Prix

 The 1982 Belgian Grand Prix was a Formula One motor race held at Zolder on 9 May 1982.
-It was the fifth round of the 1982 Formula One season.
-The race was heavily overshadowed by the death of Canadian driver Gilles Villeneuve, who died shortly after a crash in qualifying.
+It was the fifth race of the 1982 Formula One World Championship.

+The race was heavily overshadowed by the death of Canadian driver Gilles Villeneuve, after he crashed his Ferrari heavily during qualifying.
+The Ferrari team withdrew from the race as a consequence.

+The 70-lap race was won by John Watson, driving a McLaren-Ford.
+Keke Rosberg finished second in a Williams-Ford, with Eddie Cheever third in a Ligier-Matra after Watson's teammate Niki Lauda was disqualified when his car was found to be underweight.